It’s Never Too Late to Become an Artist

-She is a digital artist and recently published her first coloring book “52 Herbs Coloring Book – Self-care for herb lovers” available on Amazon.
+I am also a digital artist and recently published my first coloring book “52 Herbs Coloring Book – Self-care for herb lovers” available on Amazon.

-As a passionate herbalist and previous herb grower the appeal of these little plants is strong for Alison.
+As a passionate herbalist and previous herb grower the appeal of these little plants is strong for me.

 Art Challenges and Community

-As an aspiring artist, she created her own Inktober prompts this year and they are all related to self-care.
+As an aspiring artist, I created my own Inktober prompts this year and they are all related to self-care.